smprotocol/smp/README.md

 Abstract

-The Streaming Message Protocol (SMP) is a message framing protocol layer for transport such as:
+The Streaming Message Protocol (SMP) is a message framing protocol layer for transports such as:
 TCP, TLS, WebSockets.
 It sends and receives binary messages from 0 to 281.471 TB in size.
 The protocol is designed as a streaming data systems, provides mechanisms for efficiently sized sequential and identified frames or whole messages.
 The receiver or receivers collect whole